mecid/mecid.github.io/_posts/2024-04-02-trigger-value-pattern-in-swiftui.md

 }
 ```

+> To learn more about providing haptic feedback in SwiftUI, take a look at my ["Sensory feedback in SwiftUI"](/2023/10/10/sensory-feedback-in-swiftui/) post.

 In the example above, we attach the *sensoryFeedback* view modifier to run haptic feedback on the device.
 Haptic feedback doesn't run on view appearance.
 It only runs whenever the trigger value changes.
 Another example is the *scrollIndicatorsFlash* view modifier.

 ```swift